-Property taxes for which there is an enforceable legal claim as of December 31, 2014, but which were levied to finance fiscal year 2016 operations have been recorded as deferred inflows of resources.
-Grants and entitlements received before the eligibility requirements are met are recorded as unearned revenue.
+Property taxes for which there is an enforceable legal claim as of December 31, 2016, but which were levied to finance fiscal year 2018 operations have been recorded as deferred inflows of resources.
+Grants and entitlements received before the eligibility requirements are met are recorded as deferred inflows of resources.

-On governmental fund financial statements, receivables that will not be collected within the available period have also been reported as unearned revenue.
+On governmental fund financial statements, receivables that will not be collected within the available period have also been reported as deferred inflows of resources.

 The County also defers revenue recognition in connection with resources received prior to meeting eligibility requirements (other than time requirements).
-As such, certain grants have been received, but not yet earned.
+As such, certain grants have been received, but not yet earned and have been reported as unearned revenue.